-Statistically defined metric performance levels will be discussed with stakeholders (farmers, scientists, regulators, and NGOs) separately or within working groups in order to decide whether the set-levels are deemed reasonable or not.
+Statistically defined metric performance levels will be discussed with stakeholders (farmers, scientists, regulators, and NGOs) separately or within working groups in order to decide whether the set levels are reasonable or not.

-When the defined metric requirements are stricter than those required by law/regulation and that the implementation/achievement of the ASC metric does not result in a legal non-compliance, the ASC Standard must be adhered to.
+When defined metrics are stricter then applicable law, and that the implementation/achievement of the ASC metric does not result in legal non-compliance, the ASC Standard must be adhered to.